U.S. to extend airplane, transit mask mandate through April 18 -- official | Business

 - United States

+President Joe Biden's administration will extend requirements for travelers to wear masks on airplanes, trains and in transit hubs through April 18 as public health authorities review when mask requirements should be dropped, an administration official told Reuters.
 The move, which is expected be announced later on Thursday, extends the current requirements that were set to expire March 18 by a month.
-The official told Reuters that over the next month, the Centers for Disease Control and Prevention will work with government agencies "to help inform a revised policy framework for when, and under what circumstances, masks should be required in the public transportation corridor."
+The official told Reuters that over the next month the Centers for Disease Control and Prevention will work with government agencies "to help inform a revised policy framework for when, and under what circumstances, masks should be required in the public transportation corridor."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)